quic/cloud-ai-sdk/README.md

 ![Cloud AI SDK](images/Plat_Apps_SDK.JPG)

+# Contents of this repository
+1. API_Reference_Card - This section will cover the APIs developers can use to execute inferences.
+    - C++ APIs
+    - Python APIs for inference
+    - ONNX Runtime support on Cloud AI
+2. docs - This section covers the end-to-end inference workflow, from onboarding a pre-trained model to execution of inferences on Cloud AI platforms.
+    - Export and prepare the model
+    - Compile and optimize the model
+    - Execute, integrate and deploy in production pipeline
+    - Platform management
+5. models - This section provides the best throughput and best latency recipes for many CV, NLP and LLMs.
+6. samples - #FIXME
+7. tutorials - This section breaks down the inference workflow on Cloud AI into multiple tutorials (Jupyter notebooks) across NLP/CV that developers can peruse.

 # Pre-requisites
 For developers with Cloud AI hardware equipped servers, refer to [Getting Started](https://docs.qualcomm.com/bundle/resource/topics/80-PT790-991A) for
 - Overview of Cloud AI Hardware and Software Architecture